-Thread Crochet Friendship Bracelet
+How to Thread Crochet a Friendship Bracelet

-This crochet bracelet patterns takes just a few rows and a little bit of experience with thread crochet.
-You may need to make small adaptations to create the size and style of friendship bracelet that is right for your group.
-At the end of this slideshow you'll also see how this pattern can be adapted to make a beautiful, unique crochet gift bow.
-You will find that this pattern serves as the basis for a very adaptable design; tweak it as you wish!Continue to 2 of 6 below.
+This crochet bracelet pattern takes just a few rows and a little bit of experience with thread crochet.
+You may need to make small adaptations to create the size and style of bracelet that is right for your group.
+You will find that this pattern serves as the basis for a very adaptable design, so tweak it as you wish!

 - Thread crochet hook with bamboo handle

 This should make an adult-sized crochet friendship bracelet.
 You may need to adjust your own number of stitches to make the bracelet size that you want, especially if you have a different hook size or tighter tension.
-The length of the chain will be approximately the size of the entire bracelet so you can easily gauge how long to make it to suit your needs.Continue to 3 of 6 below.
+The length of the chain will be approximately the size of the entire bracelet so you can easily gauge how long to make it to suit your needs.

-Step two of this crochet pattern is really easy.
-You simply turn the chain that you've already worked and stitch one hdc into each chain across the row.
-You are still working with both crochet threads held together.
-That's what creates the beautiful two-toned effect that sets this particular friendship bracelet pattern apart from others.Continue to 4 of 6 below.
+Turn the chain that you've already worked and stitch one half double crochet into each chain across the row.
+You are still working with both crochet threads held together—that's what creates the beautiful two-toned effect that sets this particular friendship bracelet pattern apart from others.

 Turn your crochet bracelet.
-Now slip stitch into the back loop only of each hdc stitch from the row below.
-Note that working the slip stitch into the first stitch of the row is optional; some people find it difficult to work that first stitch and it won't make a big difference to the design if you skip it.Continue to 5 of 6 below.
+Now slip stitch into the back loop only of each half double crochet stitch from the row below.
+Note that working the slip stitch into the first stitch of the row is optional.
+Some people find it difficult to work that first stitch, and it won't make a big difference to the design if you skip it.

-Leave about two - three inches of thread at the end of the crochet friendship bracelet.
+Leave about 2 to 3 inches of thread at the end of the crochet bracelet.
 Cut and tie off.
 Do not weave in ends.
-The beginning and ending ends of the thread crochet bracelet will be used to tie the bracelet onto the arm of the recipient.Continue to 6 of 6 below.
+The beginning and ending ends of the bracelet will be used to tie the bracelet onto the arm of the recipient.